 Pop culture would have you believe that right away the therapist is going to jump right in and start offering advice about your situation and what to do, or they will have you looking at ink-blot tests and talking about your dreams within minutes.

 While these approaches can be used in therapy, they more than often are not.
-Dream interpretation can come up, but typically only if the client wants to discuss an interesting or disturbing dream they had.
+Dream interpretation can come up, but typically only if the client wants to discuss an interesting or disturbing dream they had, or if it’s the therapist’s specialty.
 And most therapists don’t give a lot of advice, but rather help you understand yourself better and support you in answering your own questions.